-Thank you for your request under the Official Information Act 1982 (the Act) to Manatū Hauora (the Ministry of Health) on 31 October 2022).
-You requested:
+Thank you for your request under the Official Information Act 1982 (the Act) to Manatū Hauora (the Ministry of Health) on 20 December 2022 for information regarding the World Health Organization's (WHO) International Health Review Committee.
+Each part of your request is responded to below.